Your cart is empty

 AIRBAG SYSTEM /

 Unlike the first-generation pack, the new Aspect features an automatic pressure relief valve that drains airbag pressure after about 3 minutes.
 SnowBigDeal’s testing has shown this to be accurate.
-3 minutes is quite a bit of time for deflating an airbag and the pressure relief valve is not meant to deflate an airbag after a test pull or accidental deployment.
-This valve allows partial deflation, but not complete deflation.
-The pressure relief valve is designed to slowly relieve airbag pressure to reduce the stress on the seams and fabric of the airbag balloon and maintain the balloon’s lifespan.
-When deployed the bag will inflate in 3-4 seconds and remain inflated for a minimum of 3 minutes before triggering the pressure relief valve.
+The pressure relief valve is designed to slowly relieve airbag pressure to reduce stress on the airbag balloon and maintain the balloon’s lifespan.

-To deflate the airbag after a test/accidental deployment riders should use the new external deflation release (new to the second-generation model).
+When deployed, the bag will inflate in 3-4 seconds and remain inflated for a minimum of 3 minutes before triggering the pressure relief valve.
+To deflate the airbag after a test or accidental deployment, riders should use the new external deflation release.
 The deflation release is accessed through a newer zippered compartment on the bottom right side of the pack.
-Access might be a little tight and uncomfortable, especially for users with large fingers, but with practice, it gets easier.
+Access might be a little tight and uncomfortable, especially for users with large fingers, but with practice it gets easier.

 Something not mentioned in the product description is the new marking arrows on the airbag balloon that help guide rescuers to the head and face of the avalanche victim.
 The new balloon markings indicate the side of the airbag exposed, front or back, and point to the victim’s head.